-If any of you go to school, or have children you know that staying motivated is super important!
+If any of you go to school, you know that staying motivated is super important!

 If you find this to be you sometimes, keep on reading and see what works for me in that time of rut.